 My foodie friend, Carrie, of Carrie’s Experimental Kitchen, asked me to be her guest on Valentine’s Day!
 So, of course, I had to cook up something chocolate.
 Triple chocolate, in fact.
 I belong to a volunteer organization that raises funds for our county hospital…and we do this by putting on an annual Decorators’ Show House.
 Local interior decorators and landscapers work their magic on a stately home, then it is open to the public for two weeks in the spring.
 In late January, our members get to spend an evening touring the undecorated house while enjoying nibbles for dinner…some from a caterer, some donated by restaurants, and others cooked up by guild members.
 Crazy me volunteered to bring in something chocolate to serve 75!
-This cheesecake was one of 3 desserts I baked for our Landmark Celebration.
+This Triple Chocolate Cheesecake was one of 3 desserts I baked for our Landmark Celebration.
 Thank goodness Bill was invited to this party…I would have been in deep trouble taking all this chocolate goodness out of the house without letting him have a sample….or two…or three…

 Carrie and I met via foodbuzz…and thank goodness we still have Google+ to keep in touch.
 Please pop over to her blog to see this decadent, perfect for your Valentine, ultra chocolate recipe!